 1. The new Apple Campus will be set in a 2.8 million-square-foot area.

-3. It will house over 13,000 Apple employees in the one building.
+3. It will house more than 13,000 Apple employees in one building.

 4. The building is more than a mile around.

 5. There will be 300,000 square feet of research facilities and underground parking.

 6. In May 2014, Apple leased 290,000 square feet of new office space in Sunnyvale known as Sunnyvale Crossing.
 It is thought that this additional space comprises seven buildings and will provide room for around 1,450 workers.
 It is located near to the new 'Spaceship' campus as well as the current 'Infinite Loop' campus.

 Watch this video of Apple's presentation about the new campus to the City of Cupertino:

 7. The four-storey circular structure will have huge walls of glass that will allow employees to look out from both sides of the ring.